skooter500/OOP-2018-2019/README.md

 - Week 12 Assignment Submission - 30%
 - End of Year exam - 50%

+# Week 3 - Using Loops in Java

 # Week 2 - Using Variables in Java, HelloProcessing example

 - Check out the HelloProcessing class in the repo